aayla-secura/tes-0MQ/README.md

 a given minimum number of tick frames and a given minimum number of events are seen, to a file (on the server).
 It can also return the status of a previous successful request.

-Messages are sent and read via `zsock_send` and `zsock_recv` respectively.
-These are simply multi-frame ØMQ messages, with each frame being a string representation of the value.

 Valid requests have a picture of "ss88111", replies have a picture of "18888888".